Fudan-iGEM/2024-wiki/src/proof-of-concept.md

 ---
-sidebar: auto
+sidebar: none
-title: Proof of concept
+title: Proof of Concept
 ---

 Please visit our [Results](/results/) and [Model](/model/) pages.